-On the other hand, if the patient is new, they must provide personal as well as insurance information to the provider in order to make sure that that they are eligible to receive medical services from the provider.
+On the other hand, if the patient is new, they must provide personal as well as insurance information to the provider in order to make sure that they are eligible to receive medical services from the provider.

 2. Verify Insurance Information

 Did you know that many regular patients have to verify their information as well as eligibility before every medical appointment?
 Note that as insurance information may change at any time, this can impact the benefit as well as authorization details.
 This is why you have to ask your patients before each visit if their information has changed.

 Note that insurance verification is the method that verifies insurance claims in order to avoid denials or fraud.
 Also, keep in mind that it requires knowledgeable and experienced professionals to contact the insurance payer to verify all insurance claims.

 There is no doubt that wrong, obsolete, or changed information can considerably impact the benefits.
 This is why you should double-check your patients’ information.
 Also, note that if there are services or procedures that won’t be covered, you must inform the patients that they will be personally responsible for these costs to avoid any issues later.

 3. Medical Coding of Diagnosis, Modifiers, and Procedures